-- Requires PUCO, by December 31, 2028, to complete a review of train derailments in Ohio using certain statistics over the course of three years proceeding from June 30, 2025, a copy of which must be sent to the Governor, President of the Senate, Speaker of the House, and the Minority leaders of both chambers. - Recodifies other WDS provisions.
+- Requires Class II and Class III Carriers, prior to deviation, to submit a written explanation to the Public Utilities Commission (PUCO) for the deviation. - Exempts any railroad track owned or leased by a Class II or Class III Carrier that has a speed limit of ten miles per hour or less from the WDS spacing requirements. - Requires PUCO, not later than December 31, 2028, to complete a review of train derailments in Ohio using certain statistics over the course of three years proceeding from the bill's effective date, a copy of which must be sent to the Governor, President of the Senate, Speaker of the House, and the Minority leaders of both Chambers. - Recodifies other WDS provisions of current law.